 Before scrolling down this list of large hypoallergenic dogs, check out these other guides from our team at We Love Doodles: Best Hypoallergenic Dogs For Families and Best Hypoallergenic Teacup Dogs.

-If you love working outdoors, then the Bouvier Des Flandres is the dog for you.
-It is very athletic and has been bred for herding.
+If you love working and playing outdoors, then the Bouvier Des Flandres is the dog for you.
+The breed is very athletic and was originally bred for herding.
 Regular exercise is a must for this dog.
 While they may look large, they aren’t lazy, and can easily carry their weight.

-They are also brave and proud creatures who may at times take charge and do as they wish.
+The Bouvier is also a brave and proud creature that may at times take charge and do as they wish.
 With a firm and strong leader, they can be good obedient pets.
+If you need to brush up on your dog training skills, find an obedience class in your area!

 The loving and gentle Bouvier is a great fit for active families with other pets or children.
 The height of a Bouvier is 23 to 27 inches and they weigh 70 to 110 pounds.
 The Bouvier has a life expectancy of 10 to 12 years.